matterhorn103/avo_xtb/README.md

 * single point energies
 * geometry optimizations
 * vibrational frequencies
+* combined opt + freq with automatic restart for negative frequencies
 * molecular orbitals

-There is also the option to submit a custom command to `xtb`, permitting any calculation to be run, though the output is in this case only parsed for results of the basic calculation types.

 ### CREST
 * conformer searches
 * protonation and deprotonation screening
+* explicit solvent shell generation

+### Run options
+The following options for xtb and/or CREST can currently be configured in the plugin:
+* number of parallel threads to use for calculations
+* implicit solvation with the ALPB model
+* choice of GFN-xTB parameterization
+* optimization level
+In addition, the pluding provides the possibility to specify extra command line options to pass to xtb and CREST in free form.

 ## Requirements

 ### xtb

 Currently, the plugin does not download the `xtb` binary automatically, and it is not bundled with Avogadro.
 Instead, it must be obtained separately.
-There are five options that will make `xtb` visible to the extension:
+There are five options that will make `xtb` visible to the plugin:
+1. Use the "Get xtb..." function within Avogadro after installing this plugin and let the plugin take care of everything for you
-1. Install xtb with `conda` from conda-forge and use Avogadro with the `conda` environment, either by setting it in the Python settings or by starting Avogadro with the environment activated
+2. Install xtb with `conda` from conda-forge and use Avogadro with the `conda` environment, either by setting it in the Python settings or by starting Avogadro with the environment activated
-2. Manually download the `xtb` binary and put it into the system PATH
+3. Manually download the `xtb` binary and put it into the system PATH
-3. Manually download `xtb` and place it, or a link to it, entirely within the plugin's binary directory `<user data>/easyxtb/bin/` (see below for more information on where this is on your system)
+4. Manually download `xtb` and place it, or a link to it, entirely within the plugin's binary directory `<user data>/easyxtb/bin/` (see below for more information on where this is on your system)
-4. Manually download `xtb` and manually specify its location in the `Configure...` menu
+5. Manually download `xtb` and manually specify its location in the `Configure...` menu
-5. Use the "Get xtb..." function within Avogadro after installing this extension

 ### CREST

 While `xtb` is cross-platform, `crest` is distributed only for Linux/UNIX systems.
 As a result, Windows and macOS users of the plugin will not have the calculations that rely on CREST available to them in the Avogadro interface.

 `crest` can be made visible to the plugin in the same ways as for `xtb` listed above.
-If it is not in `$PATH`, the `crest` binary, or link to it, should be located at `<user data>/easyxtb/bin/crest`.
+If it is not in `$PATH`, the `crest` binary, or a link to it, should be located at `<user data>/easyxtb/bin/crest`.
-The "Get xtb..." option within Avogadro will also download `crest` on supported operating systems.
+The "Get xtb..." option within Avogadro will also download `crest` on supported operating systems (only Linux at time of writing).

 ## Data location